djaessel/Py2MBScript/README.md

 It is also possible, for the sake of debugging and code activation, to make a condition always **True** or **False**.

 Multiple conditions will be checked in the given order.
-As the name says *this_or_next* is checks the first condition and if that is not true, it checks the next.
+As the name says *this_or_next* checks the first condition and if that is not true, it checks the next.
 The checking order is the same, but it is "this or next".
 For multiple OR in a row, it will make as many *this_or_next* as given conditions.

 #### Important
 Sometimes it is possible that at the current state, an *if* is not closed correctly after conversion into MBScript.
-When this happens, you can simply add the following line where the *if* should add in Python:
+When this happens, you can simply add the following line where the *if* should end in Python:
 ```python
 #end
 ```